 they want to buy can ask for information on the matter from the Land Registry

 .
 The officials from this institution are required, according to the Italian law

-, to offer public information about a certain property, our lawyers
+, to offer public information about a certain property

 Taxation of properties in Italy